whiteclover/white/README.rst

 =====================

-Write python setting in a file, the setting class name must be 'Setting'
+Write python setting in a file, the setting class name must be ``Setting``

 .. code-block:: python